 - Affidavits: In some cases, a person may have to submit handwritten legal affidavits, such as deeds or wills, if they cannot do so by electronic means.
 These documents are permissible if notarized by the proper authorities.

-- Notes: Again, if one does not have access to a computer or email (or for those who prefer a personal touch to correspondences), handwritten letters are still a common form of communication.
+- Notes: Again, if one does not have access to a computer or email (or for those who prefer a personal touch to correspondence), handwritten letters are still a common form of communication.
 These notes and letters can be especially difficult to read, as each person has their own personal penmanship style.

 Our Approach to Arabic Handwriting Translation: